JorelAli/AllAssets/Developer documentation.md

 UUIDAPI
 -------
 An API designed to allow UUID's to be managed easier.
+Example usage:

 ```java
 UUIDAPI.getPlayer("Skepter");
 ```